- Find a Trail

-The Legacy Parkway Trail is a 14-mile trail that provides a hard-surfaced walkway without any street crossings.
+The Legacy Parkway Trail provides a useful, efficient commuting route as it is fully paved and has no street crossings.
 The trail runs adjacent to the Legacy Parkway in southern Davis County.
 It begins at Farmington Station and parallels the Utah Transit Authority's FrontRunner, the state's first commuter rail line, for some of its journey to North Salt Lake.
 Although most of the route is along a busy freeway, there is a connection to the Legacy Nature Preserve, which offers more scenic surroundings.

 There are a number of trailheads along the way providing access to the Legacy Parkway Trail, but trail users should note that they do not offer restrooms or drinking fountains.

 Near the southern end of the trail, parking is available at the Center Street Trailhead in North Salt Lake.
 Heading north from there, parking and restrooms are available in Legacy Park (1140 W. 1100 N., North Salt Lake), as well as parking and drinking water at Mountain View Park (2113 W. 1250 S.) in Woods Cross.
 There are other trailheads with parking every few miles as you continue along the trail, but they don't offer restrooms or water.

 If you're taking public transportation, you can also access the trail via the Farmington Station on the UTA FrontRunner light rail line on the northern end of the trail.

 I like this trail, I have ridden it many times in the past, this is the first time this year.
 Right now there is a detour to the rail trail, looks like the Parkway trail is being paved and 'touched up', nice, thank you!
 I rode on a week day so not much traffic.
 Added bonus, there was a young fox on the trail this morning!
 The only thing I dislike is the diesel fumes from the vehicles on the south end where you are riding right beside the Legacy Highway.